filakhtov/gentoo-use-docs/gnome-extra/nemo.md

 # gnome-extra/nemo

-### doc
-Pass the `-Dgtk_doc=true` option to the `meson` build script.
-Use the Gtk-Doc tool to generate the Nemo Extension Reference Manual from the source code annotations in the `libnemo-extension` library source code in the HTML format and install it into the system.

-It is safe to disable this flag.

 ### exif
 Pass the `-Dexif=true` option to the `meson` build script.
 Use the `libexif` library to read and decode an EXIF (EXchangeable Image Format) metadata tags from media files created by digital cameras, and display this information in a file properties dialog or as media columns in a table view of the files list.

 This flag should be enabled if there is a need to display EXIF metadata.

+### gtk-doc
+Pass the `-Dgtk_doc=true` option to the `meson` build script.
+Use the Gtk-Doc tool to generate the Nemo Extension Reference Manual from the source code annotations in the `libnemo-extension` library source code in the HTML format and install it into the system.

+It is safe to disable this flag.

 ### nls
 Pull in a [gnome-extra/cinnamon-translations](../gnome-extra/cinnamon-translations.md) package as a dependency to provide translations for Cinnamon ecosystem.